North Korea says it will sever hotlines with South Korea - KCNA

 “We have reached a conclusion that there is no need to sit face to face with the South Korean authorities and there is no issue to discuss with them, as they have only aroused our dismay,” KCNA said.

-Reporting by Josh Smith and Sangmi Cha; Editing by Chris Reese, Grant McCool and Lincoln Feast.
+Reporting by Josh Smith and Sangmi Cha; Editing by Chris Reese, Grant McCool, Lincoln Feast and Gerry Doyle